-Ever wondered what happens to float-able plastics that end up in the ocean?
+Ever wonder what happens to plastic bath toys that end up in the ocean?
 They travel all across the world.

 The Toys that Saw the World

-These toys have given scientists valuable information about the Pacific gyre; A circulating current which runs between Japan, Southern Alaska, Kodiak, and Aleutian Islands.
-Although scientists knew of its existence, before the toys they had no clue how long a complete circuit would take.
-Now scientist know it takes around 3 years for a full circulation around the Pacific gyre.
+The Pacific gyre is a circulating current between Japan, Southern Alaska, Kodiak, and the Aleutian Islands.
+Although scientists knew of its existence before the toys, they had no clue how long a complete circuit would take.
+Now, thanks to Dr. Ebbesmeyer, scientists know it takes around three years for total circulation around the Pacific gyre.

 Shipping Containers Lost to the Ocean

-The actual number of shipping containers lost each year is highly debated, some people say as many as 10,000 containers are lost to the ocean each year whereas others believe that number is as low as 2,500.
+The actual number of shipping containers lost each year is highly debated.
+It is estimated there are between 2,500 and 10,000 containers lost to the ocean each year.
 With no formal reporting or accountability system in place, there is no definitive answer at this time.